pruthvz/wetave/README.md

 ## Available Projects

-This was one of my project, that had most of the react components and syntax covered.
+This was one of my project, that had most of the react components and syntax covered. wetave, is a project where you can store you contact details, this was a fun project where I experimented with Tailwind CSS darkmode feature.

 ## My Projects: